guillep/metalo/Metalo.package/MLBootstrap.class/README.md

-[MLBootstrap createAllManifests.
-MLBootstrap createFullModuleRegistry ] fork.
+"if you want to create the full registry in backgound" [ MLBootstrap createFullModuleRegistry ] fork.

-MLBootstrap createFullModuleRegistry.

-MLBootstrap createModuleManifestForPackageNamed: 'STON-Text support'
+MLBootstrap fullModuleRegistry